 We have detailed itineraries with the day-by-day programme available of all these tours.
 Please contact Frieda at firstname.lastname@example.org and we will email them to you.

-Other themes are also possible, such as natural history, literature or culture and, if you have specific suggestions that you would like to put to us, please get in touch and we will draw up a detailed itinerary in close consultation with you.
+Other themes are possible, such as natural history or culture.
+If you have specific suggestions that you would like to put to us, please get in touch and we will draw up a detailed itinerary in close consultation with you.
 This can include non-hiking visits to places of interest.

 Download our Tailor-made Hiking Tours brochure